 - Freshly ground black pepper

-This salad is a showstopper.
+This tomato and feta salad is a showstopper.
 It’s not only delicious, it’s beautiful.
 The colors of the salad, the herbs, lemon zest, nuts, olives, tomatoes, and roasted feta make a beautiful presentation.

 The unique flavors of each of these items, and especially the delicious summer tomatoes, make this a dish to serve again and again.